Erroneous-User/Modern-Sign-In-Sign-up-System-in-PHP/README.md

 2. **Set Up the Database**:
     - Create a new MySQL database.
-    - Import the `database.sql` file to create the necessary tables.
+    - Import the `login.sql` file to create the necessary tables.

 3. **Configure the Database Connection in login_signup.php**:
     <?php